strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/update-folder-structure.md

 - move policies from `/config/policies` to `/server/policies/<policyName>.js`
 - add an `index.js` file to the folder and make sure it exports all files in the folder.

-### Update models to content-types
+### Convert models to content-types

-Strapi v3 declares plugin content-types in a `models/` folder.
+Strapi v3 declares plugin models in `<model-name>.settings.json` files found in a `models` folder.

-In v4, [plugin content-types](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#content-types) should be declared in a `/server/content-types` folder and [schemas](/developer-docs/latest/development/backend-customization/models.md#model-schema) need to be updated with some new keys.
+In v4, [plugin content-types](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#content-types) are declared in `schema.json` files found in a `/server/content-types/<contentTypeName>` folder.
+The `schema.json` files introduce some new properties (see [schema documentation](/developer-docs/latest/development/backend-customization/models.md#model-schema)).

 <br/>